fobabs/10-days-of-js/README.md

 # HackerRank: 10 Days of JavaScript

-This repository includes all the solutions to the 10 Days of JS Challenges.
+This repository includes all solutions from Day 0 to Day 9.